Recommendations

 Fun things to do with kids in London

-Planning a fun day out with the family?
+Planning a day out with the family over Christmas?
 Our list of the best places to visit with kids highlights the top spots in the city that will make a fun day out for all.

-The venues on this list have all the ingredients for creating incredible memories for kids – with family-friendly exhibitions, interactive galleries and outdoor activities to burn off some energy.
-Better still, they all offer great family facilities – from baby changing areas to buggy parks – so you can go with peace of mind that all your needs are taken care of.
+The venues on this list have all the ingredients for creating incredible memories for little ones – with family-friendly exhibitions, interactive galleries and outdoor activities to burn off some energy.
+Better still, they all offer great family facilities – from baby changing areas to buggy parks – so you can go with peace of mind that all your needs will be taken care of.

-Where can I take kids for a day out in London with a National Art Pass?
+Where can I take kids for a day out in London over the Christmas holidays with a National Art Pass?

 01